 “But… how!???”
 I exclaimed.
 I hadn’t e-mailed him yet!
 Heck, I didn’t even know if I could take that class until a few hours ago.
 Regardless, hearing what sounded like excellent news, I took out my phone and quickly sent an e-mail to the professor asking if I could enroll in his course.
 Sure enough, he quickly wrote back, “Yes, see me on Monday.”

 Quantitative Methods of Research in Psychology

 I have to take a statistics course this semester.
-I though I was done with math after passing calculus but apparently I was wrong.
+I thought I was done with math after passing calculus but apparently, I was wrong.
 Fortunately, the introductory material feels familiar since I have already studied Statistics for Business.

 Sensation & Perception

 In this course, we will be learning about the 5 senses.
 I’m mostly interested in seeing if I can gain a better understanding of how illusions and hallucinations work.
 Obviously, hypnosis alters the senses… or at least your perception of those senses, so I hoping there’s something I can take away from the class.